radiql/demo/stories/README.md

 Stories communicate with each other via the data that's passed from one story to another.
 Each story has inputs and outputs.

-In traditional business analysis, a Business Analyst will carefull define the data that is consumed and produced by each Use Case.
+In traditional business analysis, a Business Analyst will carefully define the data that is consumed and produced by each Use Case.
 In highly agile User Story development, the data is discovered and described by code, with code becoming the primary tool used to document the system.
 The requirements may be captured more formally in a tool such as JIRA.

-The important thing to appreciate here is that Stories fundamentally defined by two characteristics:
+The important thing to appreciate here is that Stories are fundamentally defined by two characteristics:

 1. the data that enters them and the data that leaves them